kut-tktlab/serial-led-pi/README.md

 - Relatively high-speed transmission is required
 (for WS2812B, 1bit / 1.25 &micro;s = 0.8 Mbps).
 Moreover, we have to transmit several handreds of bits (= N_LED &times; 24) without intermission.
-- So, providing data to the PWM by CPU (earlier commits of this library was doing so) was not a good idea; it sometimes failed to be in time.
+- So, providing data to the PWM by CPU (earlier commits of this library were doing so) was not a good idea; it sometimes failed to be in time.

 To use DMA,
 we have to know the *physical* address of memory.